deephdc/audio-classification-tf/README.md

 Before training the classifier you can customize the default parameters of the configuration file.
 Once you have customized the configuration parameters in the  `./etc/config.yaml` file you can launch the training running `./audioclas/train_runfile.py`.
 You can monitor the training status using Tensorboard.

+For training you have to make sure all your audios have the same duration so that the embeddings arrays will have the same shape and can be merged in the same batch.
+For examples a 10.8s audio will have an embeddings shape of ``(10, 128)`` while a 5.2s audio will have a shape of ``(5, 128)`` and won't be possible to use in the same batch.
+So if you want to use a shape of ``(10, 128)`` you have to make sure that all your audio are in between 10 and 11s.

 ## Test an audio classifier